Estimated reading time: 3 minutes

 The Chola Pass is at an elevation of 5330 metres.
 It’s an ideal trek that provides plenty of opportunities to enjoy the breathtaking view of Mount Everest.
-It also includes several other similar peaks and explores the Buddhist monasteries at the world’s highest elevation.
+It also includes several similar peaks and explores the Buddhist monasteries at the world’s highest elevation.

 This unique trek takes you to the home of the legendary local community on the foothill of the world’s highest peak, Mt.
 Everest.
-This 18 days trek follows the highly praised trekking route through the Dudh Koshi to its water source of the Gokyo Lake, to the west of the Everest Base Camp.
+This 18 days trek follows the highly praised trekking route through the Dudh Koshi to its water source of the Gokyo Lake, west of the Everest Base Camp.

 What is the Chola Pass?

 The Pass is a high-altitude mountain between Gokyo Lake and Everest Base Camp, at 533o metres.
 The trek traverses glaciers and rocky terrain, offering breathtaking views from the Pass.
 It is considered one of the most difficult treks in the Khumbu region due to its challenging ascents, steep descents and unpredictable weather conditions.

 As mentioned above, the trek is ranked among the most challenging treks and physically demanding.
 It requires you to be in good physical shape as it involves long, steep climbs and descents that can be quite strenuous for novice hikers.
 Therefore it is important to prepare well beforehand.
 In addition, altitude sickness can be challenging.

 Climate Considerations on Chola Pass